 Inundated floodplains typically provide large areas of suitable rearing habitat for juvenile salmonids (Sommer et al. 2001).
 In the Sacramento River between Red Bluff and Chico Landing, the mainstem channel is flanked by broad floodplains.
 Ongoing sediment deposition in these areas provides evidence of continued inundation of floodplains in this reach (California Department of Water Resources 1994).
 Between Chico Landing and Colusa, the Sacramento River is bounded by levees that provide flood protection for cities and agricultural areas.
 However, the levees in this portion of the Sacramento River are, for the most part, set back from the mainstem channel such that flooding can be significant within the river corridor (The Nature Conservancy 2007b).
 Downstream of Colusa, the Sacramento River channel is tightly constrained by federal levees, dominated by riprap, with no floodplain and only remnant riparian vegetation.

-Vogel (2011) suggested that the mainstem Sacramento River may not provide adequate rearing areas for fry-stage anadromous salmonids, as evidenced by rapid displacement of fry from upstream to downstream areas and into nonnatal tributaries during increased flow events.
-Underwater observations of salmon fry in the mainstem Sacramento River suggest that optimal habitats for rearing may be limited at higher flows (Vogel 2011).
+Vogel (2011) suggested that the mainstem Sacramento River may not provide adequate rearing areas for fry-stage anadromous salmonids, as evidenced by rapid displacement of fry from upstream to downstream areas and into non-natal tributaries during increased flow events.
+Underwater observations of salmon fry in the mainstem Sacramento River suggest that optimal habitats for rearing may be limited at high flows (Vogel 2011).

 Fish Passage and Entrainment